 When you’re signing up for your web hosting service, you’ll notice that A2 Hosting accommodates pretty much everyone.
 It goes beyond the mainstream payment options to facilitate even the less commonly-used methods.

-Why We Like A2 Hosting’s PayPal Payment: Apart from credit cards (Discover, American Express, Visa, and MasterCard), you can choose to pay for any A2 Hosting package via either a money order, check, UnionPay, Skrill, PayU Latam (for people based in Peru, Mexico, Colombia, Brazil, and Argentina), bank transfer, or PayPal.
+Why We Like A2 Hosting’s PayPal Payment Option: Apart from major credit cards – Discover, American Express, Visa, and MasterCard; you can choose to pay for any A2 Hosting package via either a money order, check, UnionPay, Skrill, PayU Latam (for people based in Peru, Mexico, Colombia, Brazil, and Argentina), bank transfer, or PayPal.